Alek Thomas Preview, Player Props: Diamondbacks vs. Orioles

-The Arizona Diamondbacks, including Alek Thomas (.405 on-base percentage in past 10 games, 121 points above season-long percentage), take on starter Cole Irvin and the Baltimore Orioles at Chase Field, Friday at 9:40 PM ET.
+Alek Thomas and his .361 on-base percentage over his past 10 games (77 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Baltimore Orioles and Kyle Bradish on September 2 at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Dodgers.
+In his last game he had a one-hit showing (1-for-3) against the Orioles.

 Alek Thomas Game Info & Props vs. the Orioles